Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCDigitalEngine.rst

 Otherwise, once the maximum or the minimum of the asset price hits the strike value, the fixed cash is paid and it is discounted to time 0 for the value of option.

-In the following, we will take put digital option as an example to elaborate.
+In the following, take put digital option as an example to elaborate.
 Let :math:`T` be the maturity time of option.
 The maturity time :math:`T` is discretized by time steps :math:`N`.
-The strike value is :math:`K`. :math:`C` is the fixed cash which paid when option is in the money.
+The strike value is :math:`K`. :math:`C` is the fixed cash that is paid when option is in the money.

 The detailed procedure of Monte Carlo Simulation is as follows: